akinferno/LazyBuffer/LazyBufferDelete/README.md

         [include Buffer_Stepper.cfg]
         #[include LazyBufferDelete.cfg]

+# CONCERNS
+- I have not tested this.
+There may be some calls in the Macro.cfg that pop up a warning or filament related menu that will only clear if a variable is changed.
+If you let me know when that is triggered, I can look for that variable and have the dummy call switch it, or make a macro that can switch it to reset the display.
+It is also possible the variables never switch and everything is fine.

 # Credits and Acknowledgements
 - Voron Design for making the best printers and having the best 3d printer community